First death in Madhya Pradesh Ram Navami violence reported after eight days

 “The people in Anand Nagar attacked my brother with weapons and crushed his head with a stone,” Ikhlaq Khan added.
 “While his one eye was broken there were cuts on his face and legs.”

-On April 15, their mother also asked authorities to prove if her son was in jail or hand over his body if he had been killed.
+On April 15, their mother had also asked authorities to tell her if Ibraish Khan was in jail or hand over his body if he had been killed.

 The communal violence